Whooped By The Ugly Stick

 At the forefront of all such paradoxes is “salvation is a free gift, yet it costs us everything.”

 Is indeed a gift.
-We could never afford to purchase it were it for sale, earn it through our own efforts were it a wage, or deserve it through our own feeble attempts at “goodness” were it a reward for holy behavior.
+We could never afford to purchase it were it for sale, earn it through our own efforts were it a wage, or deserve it through our own feeble attempts at “goodness” were it a reward for morally correct behavior.

 This is literally the Gospel Truth.